Disabling CSS Animations for Consistent Visual Baselines

 await page.goto('/map-dashboard');

-CSS cascade overrides only target DOM elements.
-WebGL canvases and canvas-based vector renderers bypass the CSS compositor entirely, requiring library-specific API calls to disable internal animation loops:
+CSS overrides only target DOM elements.
+WebGL canvases and canvas-based vector renderers bypass the CSS compositor, so they need library-specific API calls to collapse their internal animation loops:

 MapLibre GL / Mapbox GL CSS override above Use map.jumpTo() instead of map.easeTo(); await map.once('idle', cb)